-Yes, patients are seen by appointment.
-Walk-ins are welcomed, however, you will experience a wait time due to clients with appointment times.
+We recommend scheduling an appointment.
+Walk-ins are welcomed, however, you may experience a wait time due to clients with scheduled appointment times.

 3. What forms of payment do you accept?

-Cash, Check, Visa, Mastercard, Discover, American Express, and Citi Health Card
+Cash, Check, Visa, Mastercard, Discover, American Express, Care Credit, and Scratch Pay

 5. At what age can I have my pet spayed or neutered?

 Spaying or neutering can be done at approximately 4 months of age or if they weigh over 4 lbs.
 Your pet is given an exam prior to surgery to help determine whether your pet is healthy enough to undergo the surgical procedure.
 Current vaccinations are required at the time of surgery.
 Also a pre-anesthetic blood screen is required prior to undergoing anesthesia and surgery.

 This is a blood test that is run here in the clinic prior to surgery.
 It tests the organ functions, blood counts, and clotting function of your pet.
 The pre-anesthetic blood screening is done to assure safety during surgery and the ability to heal following surgery.

 7. How long do the sutures stay in after my pet's surgery?

 All procedures that involve sutures are required to come back in 10 to 14 days following the surgery to have them removed/rechecked.